St Davids: City status

-In the 16th century a town was recognised as a city by the English Crown if it had a diocesan cathedral within its limits along with a royal charter or borough privileges, but this link was abolished in 1888, and amid prior borough reorganisation (see Governance below), St Davids lost the right to call itself a city.
-In 1991 St Davids town council proposed that a case for city status, which the residents had long considered it to have anyway, should be promoted in connection with the 40th anniversary of the coronation of Queen Elizabeth II, and in 1992 the Home Office agreed to refer the matter to Buckingham Palace.
+In the 16th century, a town was recognised as a city by the English Crown if it had a diocesan cathedral within its limits, along with a royal charter or borough privileges.
+This link was abolished in 1888, and amid prior borough reorganisation (see Governance below), St Davids lost the right to call itself a city.
+In 1991, St Davids town council proposed that a case for city status, which the residents had long considered it to have anyway, should be promoted in connection with the 40th anniversary of the coronation of Queen Elizabeth II, and in 1992 the Home Office agreed to refer the matter to Buckingham Palace.
 In 1994, at the Queen's request, St Davids was again granted city status along with the Northern Irish town of Armagh, "in recognition of their important Christian heritage and their status as cities in the last century".
 The letters patent conferring city status were issued on 16 September 1994.
 The following year the Queen visited to formally present the letters patent in a ceremony at St Davids Cathedral on 1 June 1995.

 The award of city status is typically granted to a local authority, whose administrative area is then considered to be the formal borders of the city.
 By this definition, the whole community area of St Davids and the Cathedral Close, including the settlement of St Davids, its surrounding rural area, and islands off the coast, is considered to be within the city.
 St Davids contains the lowest population of all the cities of the UK, and has the smallest urban area, at 0.23 sqmi.
 However, with the formal city area defined by its community council extent of 17.93 sqmi, this sizeable expanse including offshore islands mean that several UK cities are smaller in area, with the City of London being the smallest at 1.12 sqmi.
 In Wales, St Davids is the third smallest after the community areas of St Asaph with 2.49 sqmi and Bangor with 2.79 sqmi.